ARTEMISFOWL-01/bandit-walkthrough/README.md

 ## level 3-4<br>

-> dsdcsdc
-> The password for the next level is stored in a hidden file in the inhere directory.
+The password for the next level is stored in a hidden file in the inhere directory.
 First change your current home directory to inhere directory by using "cd" command as "cd inhere".<br>
-> now to see hidden files in this directory use "ls -a", -a option will let us see hidden files.<br>
+now to see hidden files in this directory use "ls -a", -a option will let us see hidden files.<br>
-> hidden file is ".hidden" now use "cat .hidden" to get password.<br>
+hidden file is ".hidden" now use "cat .hidden" to get password.<br>
-> password is "2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe", now then logout and login as bandit4 with this password.<br>
+password is "2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe", now then logout and login as bandit4 with this password.<br>

 ## level 4-5<br>

+'''hjbkjhnkljholihjolijolihjolj'''